 Her expertise is in human measurement, data analysis, signal processing, algorithm development, and experiment and user study design.

 Her basic interests are based on the measurement, analysis, and understanding of something invisible or complex.
-Her research interests include non-invasive monitoring, data mining, signal processing, wearable sensors, probabilistic models, social computing and digital fabrication.
+Her research interests include non-invasive monitoring, data mining, signal processing, wearable sensors, artificial intelligence, probabilistic models, social computing and digital fabrication.

 In health care and wellness studies, she is especially interested in mental health, emotion, stress and mood: monitoring long-term human multi-modal data in the real world, detecting regular and irregular physiological or behavioral patterns and developing intervention/feedback system that could change, improve and maintain human behaviors and physical or mental condition.